Last updated: 1 April 2026

 Middlingbank Road

-Road Safety and Traffic Management
+Traffic Management

 Arrangements to manage traffic are in place to minimise safety risks for road users during periods of high traffic flow.
 Road conditions are also monitored to ensure safety and reliability.